-With a successful initial application you will be granted a visa for 12 months.
+Initial Ankara Agreement applications will grant 12 months.
 After that you can apply for a 3 year extension.
-However, if your business is not established to the margin of what the Home Office would consider "acceptable" you would be given an "emergency" 12 month extension.
+However, if your business is not established to the margin of what the Home Office would consider “acceptable” you would be given an “emergency” 12 month extension.
 During that time you are expected to improve and if necessary fix any problems you had.
 After that you can apply for settlement after 4 years.
 You can apply for British Citizenship in the 6 year.

 Are there any restrictions on my visa

 You cannot access public funds nor can you take any other form of employment besides the one you have now.
 Nor can you switch into this visa if you already operate a business as a Tier 1 (entrepreneur)

 Is it possible to leave the UK during the visa period

 Yes, you can spend up to 180 days per one year outside the UK.
 However, if you will wish to apply for British Citizenship you should consider not leaving for than 90 days per year.